ldhdev916/Nameless/NextRelease.md

 - Fix change leather armor color not working properly
 - Fix feature 'CancelBlockRendering' working even it's not enabled
 - Fix outline not working due to SkyblockAddons

+### Removal
+- Workshop in Party Games Helper - Too complex for me to implement